Fios-Quest/YouTube-Scripts/src/iriss/017-unsafe.md

 Documenting how we know this code is safe is crucial.

-You can read more about this practice in the official Standard library developer's Guide linked in the description
+You can read more about this practice in the official Standard Library Developer's Guide linked in the description

 Raw Pointers - raw 01
 ---------------------